 Another new addition to the collection are the Dark Neutrals.
 Really dark tones can actually fall into the category of neutral.
 Rather than standing out, they blend away and work as a backdrop.
 They are the perfect colours for displaying art for example.

-Don’t be afraid to use dark colours.
+Don’t be afraid to use dark paint colours.
 There is a misconception that painting a room dark will make it feel small but it actually can have the opposite effect.
 The trick when choosing a dark colour is your choice of shade.
 We’ve narrowed down the choice to a handful of rich deep hues to take the fear out of picking a dark colour.

 Fine Line is one of my favourites from this section of the collection.
 It’s the perfect chalky deep navy, an ideal feature-wall colour in a kids or teenagers bedroom, gorgeous in a guest WC and we’ve used it in a sitting room too.